llm-bible/llm-bible.github.io/_publications/pan2022toolkit.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2211.17201"}
   - {name: "Code", url: "https://github.com/extreme-bert/extreme-bert"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Has Code']
+tags: ['Model Architecture', 'Training Techniques', 'Has Code', 'Pretraining Methods', 'BERT']
 ---
 In this paper, we present ExtremeBERT, a toolkit for accelerating and customizing BERT pretraining.
 Our goal is to provide an easy-to-use BERT